leouieda/website/about/index.md

 online under permissive licenses.
 You'll find links to source code, images, lessons, etc, around this website.

-I am a member of the
+I am also a member of the
 [PINGA lab](http://www.pinga-lab.org),
 a research group for inverse problems in geophysics.
 In the group page you'll find links to papers and talks by the group members.